 Should I replace them all at once?

 Balance your home’s appearance with your budget.
 Even if you try for a close match, new windows will probably look a bit different from the old.
 And even the glass itself (we recommend the low-E) usually looks somewhat different from clear glass.
 So replacing one or two in a conspicuous area may look bad.
 One good strategy is to replace all the windows on one side (or level if you have a two-story house) to retain a consistent appearance.
 Often the windows on one side of a house deteriorate much faster than the others.
+Learn more about how much window replacement cost.

 How do I know I’m getting a good-quality window?